j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 Then, download *BTD6bot*.
 <u>Main branch is selected by default - it's the recommended way to run bot</u>:
 - ``main`` is the release branch.
-It has the most stable version of bot with miminal amount of bugs.
+It has the most stable version of bot with minimal amount of bugs.
 - ``dev`` is the development branch.
 All upcoming features are added and tested here before they get merged into main.
 Expect this version to be less stable and include numerous bugs.
 $~$